MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.es-ES/Skype/SfbOnline/what-are-calling-plans-in-office-365/how-can-caller-id-be-used-in-your-organization.md

 The EnableUserOverride attribute enables single or multiple users to change their Caller ID setting to **Anonymous**.
 This only applies when a CallingLineIdentity policy is configured with a CallingIDSubstitute parameter of either LineURI or Substitute.
 The default value of EnableUserOverride is False.

-Los usuarios finales pueden establecer su identificador de autor de la llamada a **anónimo** mediante la ficha **configuración** en el Skype para el cliente de escritorio empresarial, seleccione **llamadas a un usuario final** (si se habilita por admin), seleccione información del perfil y el número de **Ocultar Mi teléfono para todas las llamadas **.
+Los usuarios finales pueden establecer su identificador de llamada en **anónimo** mediante la pestaña **configuración** del cliente de escritorio de Skype empresarial, seleccionar **llamadas a un usuario final** (si lo habilita el administrador), seleccionar **ocultar mi número de teléfono y la información del perfil para todas las llamadas **.

 ||||
 |:-----|:-----|:-----|